-Dr. JoAnne Malatesta, Interim Vice Provost for Undergraduate Education
+Dr. JoAnne Malatesta, Vice Provost for Undergraduate Education

-I believe that the development of partnerships across the University is critical for the growth and enhancement of the overall student experience and that our collaborative efforts provide unique and personalize support essential to student success.
-To the end, I have championed the implementation of state of the art technologies and share platforms that improve communication and connections between students and advisors across the campus.
+Dr. Malatesta believes that the development of partnerships across the University is critical for the growth and enhancement of the overall student experience and that our collaborative efforts provide unique and personalize support essential to student success.
+To the end, she has championed the implementation of state of the art technologies and share platforms that improve communication and connections between students and advisors across the campus.
 By breaking down traditional silos we are able to more seamlessly share information and build campus-wide solutions that address individual student needs.

-Above all else, I believe in the power of personal connections and the importance of recognizing individual journeys, challenges, and successes.
+Above all else, Dean Malatesta believes in the power of personal connections and the importance of recognizing individual journeys, challenges, and successes.

 Casey Kohler, Assistant to the Dean